1992 NBA Finals: Game 5

 The Bulls jumped out to a 10–2 lead and never looked back, answering every Blazers comeback attempt with a run of their own.
 Chicago opened the second half on a 16–8 run to give the Bulls a 20-point lead.
 Portland didn't pull back within single digits until less than four minutes were left in the game, and ended up losing 119–106.

 Michael Jordan, who briefly sat with a bad ankle, finished with 46 points on 14-of-23 from the field and 16-of-19 from the line.
 Scottie Pippen fell just short of a triple-double, with 24 points, 11 rebounds and nine assists.
 Clyde Drexler scored 30 points to lead six Portland players in double figures.
 However, Portland had 18 turnovers and shot just 43.8 percent from the field, compared to 54.8 percent for the Bulls.

+Game 5 remains the most recent NBA Finals game played in Portland to date.

 Game 6

 Portland started strongly as they held Michael Jordan scoreless for the game's first 11 minutes, and took a 43–28 lead midway through the second quarter before Chicago went on a 16–7 run and cut the deficit to only six points.
 Portland also dominated the third quarter, building a 79–64 lead.
 Phil Jackson went with four reserves and Scottie Pippen to start the fourth quarter, cutting Portland's lead to three after only three minutes.
 Jordan returned and had two steals and converted them to hoops to give Chicago a permanent lead.
+With 11.8 seconds left and the Bulls up by 2, Jordan virtually clinched the title by hitting 2 free throws bringing him to 12 points in the fourth quarter.
+Kersey then missed a 3 which was rebounded by Paxson who dribbled out the clock.
 The Bulls' defense held Portland to only six points in the final four minutes, leading the Bulls to their second straight championship.
 Jordan finished with 33 points and was named Finals MVP for the second consecutive year.